 But if you haven’t really given it a second thought since seeing it, then you probably don’t want it as much as you think you do, and shouldn’t buy it.

-This rule is a lifesaver if you find yourself making many impulse purchases every month, as it stops you and forces you to think about where your money is going.
+This is one of the rules of spending money that can be a lifesaver if you find yourself making many impulse purchases every month, as it stops you and forces you to think about where your money is going.

 The 50 30 20 Rule

-While I am considering this as a rule here, it is arguably a type of budgeting too.
+While I am considering this as a rule here, it is arguably more a budget rules of thumb than purely a rule to live by.

 What is the 50 30 20 rule exactly?